tamnguyenbbt/Okapi/README.md

 DriverPool.Instance.CreateDriver(LocalChromeTestEnvironment.Instance)
 ````

-OR you can inject them into the Okapi via Okapi's Dependency Injection (DI) interface (using Ninject).
+OR you can inject them into Okapi via its Dependency Injection (DI) interface (using Ninject).

 ### Override Selenium Driver Options

-If you want to control the browsers' behaviours rather than using the default behaviours provided by Opika,
+If you want to control the browsers' behaviours rather than using the default behaviours provided by Okapi,
-you can implement Okapi library's **IDriverOptionsFactory** interface.
+you can implement its **IDriverOptionsFactory** interface.
 For instance,

 ````
 using Okapi.Drivers;